 Field-oriented supervised learning activities outside the college classroom, including a preplanned assessment of the experience.
 Course registration for the experience is required and a post evaluation with the instructor will be conducted.
-Prerequisite: Senior standing; community wellness major; consent of department chair
+Prerequisite: Senior standing and community wellness major; or consent of instructor

 FCS 463 - Community Wellness Practicum II